Sections Of This Article:

 I recommend distinguishing special focus from unusualness, which have some components in common but some which distinguish the two.
 The way you can stare I wonder at great art for hours is significantly different from the notice something gets from just being different.

 Like many aspects of art, what gets special focus is, inevitably, in part, personal.
-One of my favorite examples of a watch which, for me personally, gets special attention for its artistic merit, is the Mr. Jones Watches Sun and Moon:
+One of my favourite examples of a watch which, for me personally, gets special attention for its artistic merit, is the Mr. Jones Watches Sun and Moon:

 . . . which I find both beautiful and evocative of simpler times, as well as interesting in terms of using a historical method of displaying the time, from before watches with hands were the norm.